-The DS300 storage subsystem models come with one or two iSCSI RAID controllers.
-DS300 storage subsystem models 1701-1RL and 1701-1RS have a filler panel in the right RAID controller bay (side B), which must remain in place to maintain proper cooling.
+The DS300 storage is available in three models that come with a single or dual iSCSI RAID controller and a single or dual power supply.
+DS300 storage subsystem models that come with only a single power supply have a filler panel in the right RAID controller bay (side B) that must remain in place to maintain proper cooling.

-The DS300 storage subsystem model 1701-1RL contains one iSCSI RAID controller with one 1 Gb/sec (gigabit per second) Ethernet input connector for data and management and eight LEDs.

-The DS300 storage subsystem model 1701-1RS contains one iSCSI RAID controller with one 1 Gb/sec Ethernet input connector for management, two 1 Gb/sec Ethernet input connectors for data, and 12 LEDs.

-The DS300 storage subsystem model 1701-2RD contains two iSCSI RAID controllers.
-Each controller has one 1 Gb/sec Ethernet input connector for management, two 1 Gb/sec Ethernet input connectors for data, and 12 LEDs.
+- Single controller, single power supply DS300 storage subsystem models contain one iSCSI RAID controller with one 1 gigabit per second (Gbps) Ethernet input connector for data and management, and eight light-emitting diodes (LEDs). - Single controller, dual power supply DS300 storage subsystem models contain one iSCSI RAID controller with one 1 Gbps Ethernet input connector for management, two 1 Gbps Ethernet input connectors for data, and 12 LEDs. - Dual controller, dual power supply DS300 storage subsystem models contain two iSCSI RAID controllers.
+Each controller has one 1 Gbps Ethernet input connector for management, two 1 Gbps Ethernet input connectors for data, and 12 LEDs.

-All RAID controller models except the 1701-1RL also contain a cache battery to maintain cache data in the event of a power failure.
+All RAID controller models except the single controller, single power supply model, also contain a cache battery to maintain cache data in the event of a power failure.
 For more information, see "Cache memory and RAID controller battery."